bgatos/Digital-Scholarly-EditionsGR-workshop/unitA1/bibliography.md

 <h2>Επιπλέον υλικό </h2>
 <li><a href="http://dixit.uni-koeln.de/wp-content/uploads/2015/04/Camp1-Elena_Pierazzo_and_Arianna_Ciula_-_Encoding_Texts.pdf">Encoding texts.
 Markup, XML and oXygen</a>, by Elena Pierazzo and Arianna Ciula</li>

-<li><a href="https://prezi.com/jiwc-yg9wmlq/an-introduction-to-markup-xml-tei-and-the-oxygen-xml-editor/">An introduction to Markup, XML, TEI, and the oXygen XML editor, di James Cummings</a></li>
+<li><a href="https://prezi.com/jiwc-yg9wmlq/an-introduction-to-markup-xml-tei-and-the-oxygen-xml-editor/">An introduction to Markup, XML, TEI, and the oXygen XML editor</a></li>, by James Cummings